Tico-Astro/TTC/README.md

 # TTC
 Transformer-based TDE Classifier (TTC) is a time-domain classification algorithm for tidal disruption events (TDEs), based on Mgformer.
-Related work is currently in preparation.
+Related work has been accepted by ApJ.

 The TTC consists of two parts: function Fitting (Curved-fitting Filter,CFF) and algorithm scoring (Transformer ML Filter).